-As freezing temperatures are expected to remain across several areas of the state for an extended period of time, Troopers continue to monitor interstate systems and area roadways for ice patches and unsafe driving conditions.
-Currently, icy conditions have formed on numerous overpasses, bridges, and roadway surfaces requiring closures and traffic to be detoured.
+As freezing temperatures are expected to remain across several areas of the state for an extended period of time, medical Troopers continue to monitor interstate systems and area roadways for ice patches and unsafe driving conditions.
+Currently, pills icy conditions have formed on numerous overpasses, bridges, and roadway surfaces requiring closures and traffic to be detoured.
 The Louisiana State Police has utilized extra patrols nearly doubling the amount of Troopers on duty while working closely with local agencies to provide the safest environment possible for motorists and citizens across the state.

 Louisiana Department of Transportation and Development representatives remain active utilizing salt, sand, and de-icing agents on bridges, overpasses, and roadways where needed.
 Motorists are urged to keep abreast of the latest weather and travel conditions before deciding whether a trip is necessary.